MicrosoftDocs/iis-docs/iis/extensions/smooth-streaming-client/clipinformation-constructor-boolean-uri-uri-duration-ismoothstreamingcache-microsoft-web-media-smoothstreaming_1.md

 product_family_name: VS
 ---

-# ClipInformation Constructor (Boolean, Uri, Uri, Duration, ISmoothStreamingCache)
+# The ClipInformation Constructor (Boolean, Uri, Uri, Duration, ISmoothStreamingCache)

 Initializes a new instance of the [ClipInformation](clipinformation-class-microsoft-web-media-smoothstreaming_1.md) class.